 Good nutrition is an essential component of children's development.
 CHDCC provides breakfast, lunch, and an afternoon snack for all children enrolled.
-The food is prepared in the Center’s kitchen by our own cook, who has been working at CHDCC since 2008.
+The food is prepared in the Center’s kitchen by our own cook.
 The nutritional value of the food we serve to children and our staff is important to us.

 Some of the principles that guide our food program include: